MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/resources-troubleshoot-guide.md

 When running **CreateHostResources** command:

-    Requires at least your subscription to have at least 4 avaliable vCPU cores and ability to create **Standard_DS4_v2** Virtual Machines.
+    Requires your subscription to have at least 4 avaliable vCPU cores and ability to create **Standard_DS4_v2** Virtual Machines.

 When running **DeployHost** command:

     By default, uses Virtual Machine SKU **Standard_D14_v2**.
-(Running the command by default requires your subscription to have access to at least 16 vCPU and ability to Virtual Machine with **Standard_D14_v2** SKU in west us region.)
-For most Microsoft Academic sub-graph index, you can scale down to **Standard_D8_v3** sku to host the indexes.
+(Running the command by default requires your subscription to have access to at least 16 vCPU and the ability to create Virtual Machine with **Standard_D14_v2** SKU in West US region.)
+For most sub-graph indexes, you can scale down to use **Standard_D8_v3** SKU to host the indexes.

 When running **BuildIndex** command:

     You can use the default Virtual Machine SKU **Standard_D8_v3** for most Microsoft Academic sub-graph index builds.
-You can change the configuration to **Standard_D14_v2** or larger machines for faster builds, if you already have access to the number of vCPU and Virtual Machine SKU.
+If you're able to sucessfully deploy MAKES indexes, you can try changing the WorkerSku configuration use the same configuration as your host machine SKU.
+As long as you have enough vCPU quota, you should be able to build.

 You can contact Azure support to increase Subscription limits by submitting a request on Azure Management Portal.
 For more information, see [How to Create Azure Support Request](https://docs.microsoft.com/azure/azure-portal/supportability/how-to-create-azure-support-request)